Vika1990Z/Vika1990Z.github.io/ventus/content/products/network/subnets.md

 4. [Delete Subnet](#delete-subnet)

 ## Subnets page
-To open the *Subnets page* go to *Networks page* and click on the **Name** of the corresponding Network:
+To open the *Subnets page*, go to *Networks page* and click on the **Name** of the corresponding Network:
 ![](../../../assets/images/networks/5.png?classes=border,shadow)

 On this page you can find:
 - panel with available **quick actions** for the selected Network:
 ![](../../../assets/images/networks/13.png?classes=border,shadow)
-- all created Subnets related to the selected Network with their *Headers*, *Create button*, *Search bar* and *Actions icon*, which opens a list of available management actions for the selected Subnet:
+- all created Subnets, related to the selected Network, with their *Headers*, *Create button*, *Search bar* and *Actions icon*, which opens a list of available management actions for the selected Subnet:
 ![](../../../assets/images/networks/7.png?classes=border,shadow)

 **Actions** icon opens the next list of available management actions for the selected Subnet: